Antel0pe/Hurricane-Explainer-Engine/README.md

 - fix up the components such that when you switch the time, it doesnt erase everything on screen and render a new thing. basically properly update uniforms when a mat has already been created.
 - create google maps like drag person and place on ground and it automatically sets you at ground height with correct pitch where you drag it
 - lod as you zoom in and out
-- add 3d stuff on the surface like mapbox 3d tiles
 - add speed toggle for controls and perhaps have small map overlay that shows where they are
-- prevent altitude from going into the earth
 - make sure exampleData and data are consistent
 - star background in scene behind earth
 - make clouds move with wind and get reset to intial starting position too